A Guide To First MPJ Head Resurfacing

 Is There An Alternative Treatment For Active Patients?

+The HemiCAP System (Arthrosurface) first debuted in 2002 and this implant was indicated for use in the shoulder, hip and knee with positive clinical outcomes.7 This implant resurfaces the damaged articular surface and restores the patient’s joint geometry with minimal bone resection.
 Three years later, this device received approval for resurfacing of the metatarsal head in hallux rigidus.
 The implant is composed of a cobalt chromium alloy for the articular portion and attaches to a titanium alloy taper fixation post via a Morse taper.
 In advanced stages of hallux rigidus, in which there is denuded or damaged cartilage on the head of the metatarsal, this metallic implant resurfaces the metatarsal head with minimal bone resection and without altering the sesamoid articulation.
 The advantage of this implant is that it does not interfere with the normal balance of the flexor-extensor tendons, plantar plate or adductor-abductor mechanisms.

 Emphasizing Proper Patient Selection